Sunday, February 4, 2007

 "As with all Raymond Fraser books, almost impossible to put down." — Brian Jeffrey Street, author, The Parachute Ward

 "A wonderful enthralling read — intensely personal yet universally relevant.
-Necessary pain and the heart of a poet is required to write prose like this.
 It's the first time I read a book straight through in a long time.
 I'm no critic, but Rum River belongs on the same shelf as such masterpieces as The Catcher In The Rye."

 — Bernell MacDonald, author, Birds Of Passage